andrewcooke/ParserCombinator.jl/README.md

 will give just a single match, because `Seq!` (with trailing `!`) does not backtrack the `Repeat()` child matchers.

-Using `backtrack=false` disables backtracking of the direct children of those matchers.
+Using `backtrack=false` only disables backtracking of the direct children of those matchers.
 To disable *all* backtracking, then the change must be made to *all* matchers in the grammar.
 For example, the following two grammars have different backtracking behaviour:

 ```julia
 Series(Repeat(s"a", 0, 3), s"b"; backtrack=false)